 The host OS should be isolated from the container, in order to prevent a single compromised container from compromising the host OS and all the other containers.
 To make your container platform resilient, use network namespaces to sequester applications and environments, and attach storage via secure mounts.
 Don't configure your container runtime to share host network namespace, IPC namespace, or UPC namespace.
 Choose a container-optimized host operating system that's prehardened, and use host vulnerability scanning.

 When deciding how to defend your container infrastructure, ask:

-Red Hat® OpenShift Container Platform comes with Red Hat Enterprise Linux®.
-It automates the container application life cycle, integrate security into the container pipeline, and is designed with DevOps teams in mind.
+Red Hat® OpenShift® includes Red Hat Enterprise Linux®.
+It automates the container application life cycle, integrates security into the container pipeline, and enables your transition from DevOps to a DevSecOps strategy.
 Our container catalog provides you with access to a large number of certified images, language runtimes, databases, and middleware that can run anywhere you run Red Hat Enterprise Linux.
-Images from Red Hat are always signed and verified to ensure provenance and integrity.
+Images from Red Hat are always signed and verified to ensure origin and integrity.

-Plus, all this other stuff is pretty good too:
+Plus, all of this other stuff is pretty good, too: